Minimal induced subgraphs of two classes of 2-connected non-Hamiltonian graphs: Introduction

 A \emph{theta} is a graph consisting of two non-adjacent vertices $u$ and $v$ and three paths $P_1, P_2, P_3$ from $u$ to $v$ and each of length at least two, such that the sets $V(P_1) \setminus \{u, v\}, V(P_2) \setminus \{u, v\}, V(P_3) \setminus \{u, v\}$ are disjoint and have no edges between them.
 The vertices $u$ and $v$ are the \emph{ends} of the theta.
 A \emph{closed theta} is a graph obtained from a theta with ends $u, v$ by adding the edge $uv$.

 A graph is \emph{triangle-free} if it contains no three-vertex clique.
-A \emph{wheel} is a pair $(W, v)$ such that $W$ is a cycle, and $v$ is a vertex with at least three neighbours in $W$.
+A \emph{wheel} is a pair $(W, v)$ such that $W$ is a cycle, and $v$ is a vertex with at least three neighbours in $W$\footnote{In a standard definition of a wheel, the cycle $W$ is required to be of length at least four.
+Note that this does not matter for our purposes as we are only concerned with triangle-free wheels.}.

 \begin{theorem} All thetas, triangle-free closed thetas, and triangle-free wheels are HC-obstructions, and they are the only HC-obstructions which are triangle-free. \end{theorem}